Samsung RS27T5200SR Fan Noise, Defrost Drain & Frozen Ice Bucket Fix

 Step 1: Prepare the Work Area

-Your RS27T5200SR will have water drain out during this procedure.
+Expect some water to drain out during this procedure.
 Lay towels both inside the freezer compartment and on the floor beneath the refrigerator to catch runoff.

 Step 2: Locate and Clear the Freezer Drain Opening

-With the back panel removed (from the fan noise repair above), find the defrost drain opening at the bottom rear of the freezer on your RS27T5200SR.
-You may see ice or slime around this opening.
-Use your plastic tubing or a straightened (but not kinked) plastic pipe cleaner to gently probe the drain opening, trying to dislodge any immediate blockage.
+With the back panel removed (from the fan noise repair I just described), find the defrost drain opening at the bottom rear of the freezer on your RS27T5200SR.
+You might see ice or slime around this opening.
+Use your plastic tubing or a straightened plastic pipe cleaner to gently probe the drain opening and try to dislodge any immediate blockage.

 Step 3: Flush with Warm Water

 Using a turkey baster or syringe, inject warm water into the drain opening on your RS27T5200SR.
-Squeeze the water slowly and observe whether it flows through.
+Squeeze the water slowly, watching to see if it flows through.
 If water backs up, you’ve found a clog.

-Continue injecting warm water and gently probing with the plastic tube simultaneously.
+Continue injecting warm water while gently probing with the plastic tube.
 This combination often dislodges blockages.
 You should feel resistance give way as the clog breaks free.

 Step 4: Access the Drain Tube Behind the Refrigerator

 The defrost drain on your RS27T5200SR runs from the freezer compartment down to a larger drain pan beneath the unit.
-To fully clear the system, you need access to this tube.
+To fully clear the system, you’ll need access to this tube.

-- Pull the refrigerator away from the wall carefully (it may take two people—don’t bend the water supply line if it has an ice maker)
+2. Carefully pull the refrigerator away from the wall (this may take two people—be cautious not to bend the water supply line if you have an ice maker).

-- Look at the bottom rear of the unit for a plastic drain pan and the drain tube running into it
+3. Inspect the bottom rear of the unit for a plastic drain pan and the drain tube running into it.

-- The drain tube is typically ½ inch black or clear plastic tubing
+4. The drain tube is typically ½ inch black or clear plastic tubing.

-- Locate where this tube enters the pan (there’s usually a simple slip connection)
+5. Locate where this tube enters the pan (there’s usually a simple slip connection).

 Step 5: Clean the Main Drain Tube